 Depending on the platform of your website you will then decide on your payment system options.
 A payment system is important as this is what your users will go through in order to buy something from you.
 Different payment systems will charge different amounts depending on the package you opt for.
 This is why it’s important to do your research before signing up to one.
 Most will have a dedicated call centre where you can talk about the system with someone and see if they can match your requirements.

 You can always opt to use multiple payment systems and let the user choose which one they would like to go for.
 For example, some online e-commerce sites will allow you to use PayPal or a credit card/debit card.
 If you go to the payment section of a site you like, some will advertise payment options they are using to give you an indication of which to trust.
+But if you plan to extend your operations to other countries, it would help to consider getting all the appropriate licenses from countries you wish to do business with.
+This way, you can avoid potential legal issues in the future.
+You may also want to apply for a Legal Entity Identifier (LEI) to add a bit more credibility and trustworthiness to your online business.
+You can find an online LEI register to start your application process.

 Both physical businesses and online businesses need an accounts package to support their business.
 As with your payment system, the best software for you will vary depending on your needs.
 If you have an accountant already organized, you should speak to them and see which systems they recommended.
 If not, a simple google search will bring up multiple companies that offer accounting software.
-As mentioned above, most companies will have a helpline which you can use to discuss your requirements and see if they are right for you.
+As mentioned above, most companies will have a helpline that you can use to discuss your requirements and see if they are right for you.
 Things to look for are strong invoicing software, expenses, sales reports, inventory reports and payroll to pay any employees that you have.
 If you haven’t got an accountant, find one first as some programs are easier for an accountant to use and will save you money in the long run.

 How you represent yourself online is extremely important.
 If done well, customers will always remember you and recommended you to others.
 Therefore increasing your sales and revenue.
 Things to think about are your logo, what it will look like and how it will work on your site.
 Your brand colours - this will decide how your site looks and will represent the feel of your brand.
 There are so many things that come to mind when thinking about someone’s brand.
 That is why it is so important you spend time on this and invest in someone to do this properly for you.